dannwaneri/Penuelnwaneri/README.md

-I am an independent Software Engineer. skilled in cross platform development using technologies such as React, typescript, Nodejs , express.js, Graphql, MongoDB, firebase.
+I am a Software Engineer. skilled in cross platform development using technologies such as React, typescript, Nodejs , express.js, Graphql, MongoDB, firebase.
 Most of my work is open source and publicly available on GitHub.

-If I'm not coding or tweeting, I'm probably reasoning out solutions to crossword puzzle.
+If I'm not coding or tweeting, I'm probably reasoning out solutions to a crossword puzzle.